If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 - Pell Grant: The earlier of 120 days after ceasing enrollment or the federally-published deadline for Pell.

 Failure to meet the verification deadlines may result in certain types of aid not being offered.
-In addition, delays in sending documentation may result in the student not having aid by the time their bills are due each semester.
-In this case, the student is obligated to pay the account balance on the student account, or their classes could be canceled.
+In addition, delays in sending documentation may result in the student not having aid in time to pay their tuition bill.
+In this case, the student is obligated to pay the account balance on the student account, or pay the Service Charge on the unpaid balance.

 Verification of Income Information for Individuals with Unusual Circumstances: